Pragma0nce/Iron_Ring_TUI/README.md

 - Verify file permissions allow reading and writing the text files
 - Make sure credit balances are properly formatted in `user_credits.txt`

-## License

-This is a D&D campaign tool - feel free to modify and use as needed for your game!